-Whether staying at home, as a house guest, or in a hotel, be clean, tidy, hygienic, and quiet for the comfort and convenience of others.
-Etiquette is especially important when staying as a house guest or at a hotel in order to avoid upsetting others.
+Whether staying at home, in a hotel, or as a house guest, be clean, tidy, hygienic, and quiet for the comfort and convenience of others.
+Etiquette is especially important when staying at a hotel or as a house guest in order to avoid upsetting others.
 Some suggestions are provided below:

-4.1.
-At home
+4.1 At home

-- Stay quiet at home and try not to make too much noise, such as by singing loudly. - When opening or closing doors and windows, moving objects, cooking, taking the stairs or walking, do so lightly in order to minimize sounds and vibrations that may disturb others. - Remind children not to run around or be noisy. - When raising a pet in an apartment, try to keep it from bothering neighbors. - When decorating, renovating, or moving, choose appropriate times and avoid times of rest, such as early mornings, lunch breaks, and nighttime.
+- Try not to make too much noise, such as by speaking or singing loudly. - When opening or closing doors and windows, moving objects, cooking, taking the stairs or walking, do so lightly in order to minimize sounds and vibrations that may disturb others. - Remind children not to run around or be noisy. - When raising a pet in an apartment, try to keep it from bothering neighbors.

+When decorating, renovating, or moving, choose appropriate times and avoid times of rest, such as early mornings, lunch breaks, and nighttime.

-4.2.
-As a house guest
+4.2 As a house guest

-- © House guests should retire at the same time as the host or other guests. - When entering someone's house or residence, knock, call out, or ring the doorbell.
-Do not barge or sneak in. - O Do not use a host's phones, open the refrigerator, or receive guests without permission. - Before hosting a large get-together or traveling a long distance at night, notify the host or neighbors. - ◎ After using the bathroom, remove any hair in the drain. - Before moving out, clean the bedroom and bathroom, restoring them to their original condition.
+- O House guests should retire at the same time as the host or other guests. - When entering someone's house or residence, knock, call out, or ring the doorbell.
+Do not barge or sneak in. - O not use a host's phones, open the refrigerator, or receive guests without permission. - Before hosting a large get-together or traveling a long distance at night, notify the host or neighbors. - Before moving out, clean the bedroom and bathroom, restoring them to their original condition.

-4.3.
-At a hotel
+4.3 At a hotel

-- When making a reservation, be sure to tell the hotel how many days you will be staying. - © Refrain from making noise, speaking, and listening to the TV, radio, and other electronic devices at a volume that would disturb others.

-- O not wear pajamas or slippers when walking in public areas or calling on other guests (see figure 24). - O Do not smoke in bed or steal from the hotel.
-Do not leave the room or bathroom in a mess. - © Leave a tip, as appropriate, and check out on time. - © Do not let children run in public areas, such as corridors, restaurants, or lobbies (see figure 25). - © When showering, put the shower curtain on the inside of the bathtub in order to keep the bathroom floor dry (see figure 26).
+- When making a reservation, be sure to tell the hotel how many days you will be staying. - Refrain from making noise, speaking, and listening to the TV, radio, and other electronic devices at a volume that would disturb others. - O not wear pajamas or slippers when walking in public areas or calling on other guests (see figure 45). - O not smoke in bed or steal from the hotel.
+Do not leave the room or bathroom in a mess. - Leave a tip, as appropriate, and check out on time. - Do not let children run in public areas, such as corridors, restaurants, or lobbies

+(see figure 46).

+When showering, put the shower curtain on the inside of the bathtub in order to keep the bathroom floor dry (see figure 47).

-Figure 24: Do not wear pajamas or slippers in the public areas of a hotel.
+Figure 45: Do not wear pajamas or slippers in the public areas of a hotel.

-Figure 25: Do not let children run in public areas.
+Figure 46: Do not let children run in public areas.